hlascelles/que-scheduler/README.md

 look for it is `config/que_schedule.yml`.
 They are essentially the same as resque-scheduler config files, but with additional features.

-1. Add a migration to start the job scheduler.
+1. Add a migration to start the job scheduler and prepare the audit table.

     ```ruby
     class CreateQueSchedulerSchema < ActiveRecord::Migration